shivinhio/Heart-Disease/README.md

 # Heart-Disease
-Prediction of the heart disease for a patient using Data Analysis and Machine Learning Algorithms.
+Prediction of heart disease for a patient using Data Analysis and Machine Learning Algorithms.